Last Updated on May 22, 2023

 Homer’s Odyssey is a book that many people have read.
 According to the legend, Odysseus shipwrecked on Mljet Island, and Nymph Calypso, who ruled this island, kept him in captivity for seven years.
 While this legend is now attributed to the island of Gozo in Malta, it is still worth visiting Mljet, as you will find a wonderful island, which is 70% covered in pine trees and has only one single road.
 The island has many gorgeous places to swim, and one of them is known as Odysseus Cave.
 You’ll need to rent a car or scooter to explore Mljet, sin Odysseus Cave is in the south of Mljet It’s recommended to go there during the midday hours because sun rays provide this place with exquisitely beautiful illumination.

-If what you’re looking for is a tranquil, serene place, you don’t have to wonder anymore where to go in Croatia: Mljet is the perfect place for you.
+If what you’re looking for is a tranquil, serene place, you don’t have to wonder anymore where to go in Croatia: It doesn’t get much better than Mljet!

 5 Brac Island

 Brac Island is best known for the Zlatni Rat, often described as the most scenic European beach.
 Unfortunately, because of this title, it often gets very crowded, especially during the summer months.
 While Zlatni Rat puts Brac Island on most people’s list of the best places to visit in Croatia, it is a good idea to explore other parts of the island and find other beaches that are less-visited, but just as stunningly beautiful as Zlatni Rat.

 If you are looking for rest & recreation, this is the perfect place for you.
 Spend your days on the beach, swim in the crystal clear, turquoise water, and you’ll feel recharged after a few days of not doing much here.
 As for accommodation, I highly recommend checking out Airbnb, where you can find apartments for as little as US$22 per night.